akshay-sr/CarND-Behavioral-Cloning/README.md

 ![left_2017_02_09_10_16_15_383](https://cloud.githubusercontent.com/assets/16203244/23098490/1bfe2a16-f603-11e6-8a53-7c1c46bdd8f5.jpg)

 ## Data augmentation for steering recovery
-* Perhaps the biggest challenge in sanitizing the data correctly.
+* Perhaps the biggest challenge is in sanitizing the data correctly.
   The Udacity data for each of center/left/right cameras was ~8K.
 That totals to ~24K when using the left/right for recovery.
 * A majority of the data had a 0 steering angle bias.
 So the need to augment data containing more turns was imperative so that the model performed well for all road layouts.
 ![angle_distribution_original](https://cloud.githubusercontent.com/assets/16203244/23136936/142287fe-f754-11e6-9895-9d9a45724ca4.png)

-* The straight angle (zero degree) has far more chance feeding into model, where the real turn looks becomes very minor to system.
+* The straight angle (zero degree) has a far greater chance feeding into model, tending to dwarf sharper turns to a minor population.
-* It becomes evident that it will be necessary to balance this dataset prior its use.
+* It becomes evident that it will be necessary to balance this dataset prior to it's use.
 If we use the data without further processing, the model would predict new steering angles with a very strong bias towards going straight, which would become problematic when turning.
 * The adopted solution may involve defining a range of steering ranges around 0 that will be sampled with reduced frequency compared to the rest of steering angle values.
 * By careful selection of both the steering angles range and the frequency of sampling, the distribution of steering angle values will be much more suitable for training our network.